ucsb-cs48-w19/4pm-sleep-scheduler/README.md

 Pressing the button will set an alarm, as well as a pop-up that informs you to which time the alarm is set.
 Once that time is reached, a pop-up alert will show up in the app to inform you that it is time to go to sleep.

-## Known Problems

-- Currently has debugging text on the left side (True or false flags)
-- Alarm changes as you scroll through the time picker wheel.

 ## Contributing

 1. Fork it!